Hasan330/java-REST-api/README.md

 ## How to run

 ```
-- run sql server
+- Run sql server

 > mvn clean install
 > run app using $ java -jar target/CarApp-1.0-SNAPSHOT.jar

-Check that project is running on http://localhost:8080/
+- Check that project is running on http://localhost:8080/
 ```